-By integrating gender perspectives into our health work, we aim to reduce genderbased disparities, empower women and girls, and promote the overall well-being of communities.
-Achieving optimal health outcomes requires a genderresponsive approach that addresses the unique health needs and challenges faced by individuals in all their diversity.

-By integrating gender perspectives into our health programs and initiatives, we aim to reduce gender-based disparities, empower women and girls, and promote the overall well-being of communities.
+Achieving optimal health outcomes requires a gender-responsive approach that addresses the unique health needs and challenges faced by individuals in all their diversity.
+By integrating gender perspectives into our health programs and initiatives, we aim to reduce genderbased disparities, empower women and girls, and promote the overall well-being of communities.

-HUMANA's health projects worked with 12 million people last year to focus on the world's biggest health challenges: total control of the HIV and AIDS epidemic; fighting the spread of TB; taking part in eliminating malaria; and improving nutrition.

-Our members' approaches are community-centered and people-led, as they organize, support and strengthen people's responsive capacities.
+HUMANA's health projects work with 9.5 million people to focus on the world's biggest health challenges: total control of the HIV and AIDS epidemic; fighting the spread of TB; taking part in eliminating malaria; and improving nutrition.
+HPP members' approaches are community-centered and people-led, as they organize, support and strengthen people's responsive capacities.